What an AI Receptionist Actually Does

 What it is

 An AI receptionist is a voice agent that answers your phone.
 It speaks in natural conversation, not menu trees.
 It knows your services, your pricing ranges, your providers' schedules, and the handful of questions you'd want a well-trained front-desk person to answer.
 It picks up on the first ring at 6 AM on a Sunday.
 It does not get flustered by a caller who rambles.
 And when it doesn't know something, it either texts the caller a follow-up or routes the call to the right human.
+This is the operational core of Zero-Miss Intake, the front layer of a sound medical practice call handling architecture.

 What it actually handles